Macrodiplosis qoruca

 Habitat

 Associated with oak-dominated forests, woodlands, and urban areas where oak trees are present.
-Found wherever suitable oak occur, including Quercus alba, Q. rubra, and related and red oak group species.
+Found wherever suitable oak occur, including Quercus alba, Q. rubra, and related white and red oak group species.

 Distribution